noislabs/nois-contracts/README.md

 which will log in `debug-wasmd.log`.

-With `docker ps` you can see the running chains. `docker ps osmosis` and `docker ps wasmd` allows you to stop them.
+In terminal 3 With `docker ps` you can see the running chains. `docker kill osmosis` and `docker kill wasmd` allows you to stop them.

 ### Run tests

 The tests are written in JavaScript in the `./tests` folder

+In terminal 3 run:

 ```
 cd tests